Framework for Sustainable Investments / Investment Examples

 |

-Investment in renewable energy projects such as solar power generation and biomass power generation (project finance) (since 2017)
+Investment and loan in the renewable energy business such as solar power generation

 |